archanaarunog/WorkdayJobApplicationAutomation/README.md

 - **Email System**: Template-based email management with queue monitoring and history
 - **Admin Dashboard**: Real-time statistics, user/job/company management across all tenants
 - **User Authentication**: Secure JWT-based auth with role-based access control
+- **CI/CD Pipeline**: Automated testing and deployment via GitHub Actions

+---

+## 📋 Project Background and Current Status

+### Initial Plan (High-Level Overview)
+The project was originally envisioned as a system supporting **three separate company portals** (e.g., Meta, Google, Amazon) with an integrated **automation framework** to automatically apply for jobs across these portals.
+This would enable streamlined job application processes for users across multiple companies.

+### Current Implementation Status
+The project has evolved into a **single, comprehensive multi-tenant job application portal** serving as the core platform.
+This Meta Job Application Portal is fully implemented and production-ready, featuring:
+- Complete backend and frontend for job management, applications, and admin oversight
+- Multi-company support with data isolation
+- Integrated resume and email systems
+- Automated CI/CD for quality assurance
+- Extensive test data and documentation

 ---